 The actual egg material needed to be semi-transparent so that the light inside could shine through.
 I decided tissue paper would be the best option due to it’s variety of colors and transparency.

 They turned out AMAZING!

-Here are a few things to keep in mind before starting:
+A few things to keep in mind before starting:

 - The eggs will be fairly light-weight and could be blown around by gusts of wind.
 Consider placing a rock on the inside to weigh them down.